TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 #### Pullio - Auto update docker-compose the correct way

-For Pullio you will need to create in your task scheduler a "triggered task" that runs for example at 4am at night with root priveledges.
+For Pullio you will need to create in your task scheduler a "triggered task" that runs for example at 4am at night with root privileges.

 Add the following 2 lines to your triggered task